 |Increase the proportion of live births that occur in facilities that provide recommended care for lactating mothers and their babies||2.9%||8.1%|

-In January 2011, US Surgeon General Regina Benjamin release the Surgeon General's Call to Action to Support Breastfeeding.
-(US Department of Health and Human Services, 2011) The report details the obstacles breastfeeding women encounter, including:
+In January 2011, US Surgeon General Regina Benjamin released the Surgeon General's Call to Action to Support Breastfeeding (US Department of Health and Human Services, 2011).
+The report details the obstacles breastfeeding women encounter, including:

 The report details the evidence to support a multifaceted approach to breastfeeding promotion, including recommendations for health care personnel, family members, and employers.

 The Joint Commission is the agency that accredits most US hospitals.
 In 2009, the Joint Commission's new Perinatal Care Core Measure Set was published.
 It includes exclusive breastfeeding.
 While hospitals voluntarily participate in the core measure set at this writing, it will become mandatory for maternity hospitals with 1100 births per year.

 Compliance requires that hospitals provide documentation that the newborn was exclusively fed breastmilk during the entire hospitalization.
 Exclusive breast milk feeding is defined by the Joint Commission as newborn receiving only breastmilk and no other liquids or solids except for drops or syrups consisting of vitamins, minerals, or medicines.
 The US Breastfeeding Committee has published a document that is designed to assist hospitals in the Implementation of the Exclusive Breastfeeding Perinatal Core Measure (United States Breastfeeding Committee, 2010).